|

 murder in 1861.

-Lawrence Curtis and Patrick and Edward Donnelly were executed.
+when Lawrence Curtis, Patrick and Edward Donnelly were executed.
 The last

 - 1834.
 Hanging

-in chains or gibbet irons after death was finally abolished.
+in chains or gibbet irons after death was abolished by the Hanging in

 - 1837.
 The